 \subsection{Event-based gradient-descent using adjoint method}

-To derive the event-based gradient updates for the EGRU we define the loss over duration $T$ as $\int_{0}^{T} \ell_c(\bfc(t), t)\,dt$, where $\ell_c(\bfc(t), t)$ is the instantaneous loss at time $t$. $T$ is a task-specific time duration within which the training samples are given to the network as events, and the outputs are read out.
+To show that the EGRU gradient updates are event-based, we define the loss over duration $T$ as $\int_{0}^{T} \ell_c(\bfc(t), t)\,dt$, where $\ell_c(\bfc(t), t)$ is the instantaneous loss at time $t$. $T$ is a task-specific time duration within which the training samples are given to the network as events, and the outputs are read out.
 In general $\ell_c(\bfc(t), t)$ may depend arbitrarily on $\bfc(t)$, however in practice we choose the instantaneous loss to depend on the EGRU states only at specific output times to adhere to our fully event-based algorithm.

-The loss is augmented with the terms containing the Lagrange multipliers $\bflambda_c,\; \bflambda_{a_\scx}$ to add constraints defining the dynamics of the system from Eqs.~\eqref{eq:current-dynamics},~\ref{eq:unperturbed-dynamics}.
+The loss is augmented with the terms containing the Lagrange multipliers $\bflambda_c,\; \bflambda_{a_\scx}$ to add constraints defining the dynamics of the system from Eqs.~\eqref{eq:current-dynamics},~\eqref{eq:unperturbed-dynamics}.
 The total loss $\mathcal{L}$ thus reads

 The Lagrange multipliers are referred to as the adjoint variables in this context, and may be chosen freely since both $\tau_{m}\, \dot{\bfc}(t)-\fun{F}{t, \bfa_u, \bfa_r, \bfa_x,\bfc}$ and $\tau_{s}\, \dot\bfa_\scx + \bfa_\scx$ are everywhere zero by construction.